Charred Tomatador Bruschetta Pasta Salad

 Directions

 Heat a 10–12 inch skillet over medium-high heat.
-Add 2 tablespoons of the olive oil — you should hear a sizzle when it hits the pan.
+Add 2 tablespoons of the olive oil.
+You should hear a sizzle when it hits the pan.
 Add the cherry tomatoes and 1 tablespoon Tomatador.
 Cook, stirring occasionally, for 3–4 minutes, until the tomatoes begin to blister and burst.

 Add the sliced shallot and cook 4–5 minutes more, stirring occasionally, until the tomatoes and shallot develop char and caramelization.
 Stir in the balsamic vinegar, scraping up any flavorful bits from the bottom of the pan.